 Tender And Sore Breasts

 The soreness in the breasts is another pain you have to deal with after birth.
-The milk engorgement and the clogged ducts could make it worse, especially when you
+The milk engorgement and the clogged ducts could make it worse, especially when you feed the baby.
+Sore nipples can be discomforting.

 When you hit the toilet for the first time after childbirth, it will be one big experience that you will remember for the rest of your life.
 The first postpartum bowel movement may be a few days after delivery, it can be very painful.
 The healing stitches, sensitive hemorrhoids, sore pelvic muscles could make things hurt after childbirth.
 Drinking a lot of fluids and having a diet rich in fiber ease constipation.
 Also, many women suffer from swollen anal tissues (hemorrhoids) due to the strain during labor.

 One of the most common pain after delivery.
 Giving birth does take a toll down on you.
 Swelling and stinging are normal, but the recovery is fairly rapid.
 Back pain due to the uterus expansion during pregnancy, incorrect posture during nursing can get aggravated.
 This pain is normal for a few months after delivery and can be avoided if you follow the right posture, do mild exercises after consulting your doctor, and take good care of yourself.
-Try to focus on bending from your knees while
+Try to focus on bending from your knees while you lift your baby, and use a footrest to elevate your feet while feeding or sitting.

 Infections arising out of C-section surgery, catheters, or obstetrical tools could cause pain in your pelvic region.
 Antibiotics are given to treat infections.
 If your pain persists for long you need medical attention to avoid any complications.